xiaoningdu/xiaoningdu.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

-I am a lecturer (a.k.a.
-Assistant Professor) at the [Department of Software Systems and Cybersecurity](https://www.monash.edu/it/ssc) of the [Faculty of Information Technology, Monash University](https://www.monash.edu/it).
+I am a Senior Lecturer (equivalent to U.S. Associate Professor) at the [Department of Software Systems and Cybersecurity](https://www.monash.edu/it/ssc) of the [Faculty of Information Technology, Monash University](https://www.monash.edu/it).
 I obtained my Ph.D. degree from Nanyang Technological University under the supervision of [Prof. Yang Liu](https://personal.ntu.edu.sg/yangliu/), and received my Bachelor's degree from Fudan University.